Skip to main content

 Daemons and Port Numbers

-You can change the number of TCP or UDP daemons as well as their port numbers with these fields.
+You can change the number of TCP or UDP daemons and their port numbers with these fields.

 Admin and Client Web servers